keboola/developers-docs/extend/generic-extractor/configuration/config/jobs/children.md

 ]
 {% endhighlight %}

-The following configuration same is the same as in the [previous example](/extend/generic-extractor/configuration/config/jobs/children/#basic-example):
+The following configuration is the same as in the [previous example](/extend/generic-extractor/configuration/config/jobs/children/#basic-example):

 {% highlight json %}